seba20sa/QA-week-15/README.md

 To perform the individual test of the inventory section the command is: npx wdio run ./wdio.conf.js --spec inventoryTest.js

+To perform the individual test of the inventory section the with the problem_user credentials the command is: npx wdio run ./wdio.conf.js --spec probUsInventoryTest.js

 ---

 ## CART SECTION TESTS